rarsenault/ARIN-Updater/README.md

 * Better error reporting and sanity checking of the input CSV
 * Add a script to delete objects
 * Document some simple processes to check your advertisements, generate the info required by prefixes.txt, verify, clean legacy IRR objects, etc
+* Add a settings file to read the basic variables from instead of editing them every time I clone the project

 ## References
 * [ARIN IRR RESTful API](https://www.arin.net/resources/manage/irr/irr-restful/)